 Oral Cancer Screening…it takes 2 minutes and it could save your life.

-We know a lot of people out there are scared of visiting the dentist but oral cancer is even scarier.
+of people out there are scared of visiting the dentist but oral cancer is even scarier.
 Just take a look at these oral cancer statistics:

 Over the last 8 years Oral Cancers have increased, most other cancers have declined.